 Placing a stock photo on your website doesn’t provide your audience with original content or a good UX.
 Not only can these photos feel inauthentic, but it can be a poor experience to see the same picture again and again across multiple websites.
 This is something Google would like to avoid showing its users.

-It’s likely that Google will soon begin to give a search rankings boost to pages that contain quality, original images while pages with overused stock photos could receive a penalty in search.
+It’s likely that in the future Google could give a search rankings boost to pages that contain quality, original images while pages with overused stock photos could receive a penalty in search.

 Original Photos Perform Better Than Stock Photos